5 Important Reasons to Teach History to Your Kids

 Our world today was created by events and people in the past.
 How can you understand current events if you don’t know history?

 For instance why is there such conflict around Israel and the countries around it?
 You may know, but do your children?

 And what about American history?
-While 9/11 is current event for me, it’s not a current event for my children anymore than Vietnam was a current event for me.
+While 9/11 is a current event for me, it’s not a current event for my children any more than Vietnam was a current event for me.

 Half of my children weren’t even born.
 The other half were small children running around the house.
 At best they remember the day the planes flew into buildings.

 If we don’t discuss what happened and why kids don’t understand what’s going on in the world today.

 But to understand what’s happening in the here and now, we have to look into the past.
 Which leads us to World War 2, the medieval times, the Romans, and back into the Old Testament of the Bible.